Landed Cost Accounting for Distributors: A Workflow Guide

 If you're using value-based allocation, you calculate each PO line's share of the total shipment value and apply that percentage to the cost pool.
 A PO line worth $12,000 in a $60,000 shipment absorbs 20% of the freight and brokerage.
 If you're using a hybrid approach, you might split the freight bill by weight (pulling weights from each PO's packing list) while splitting the brokerage invoice by value (since brokerage fees correlate with declared value and duty rates).
 Each cost component gets its own weighted average allocation pass across the PO lines.

 The complexity multiplies when suppliers ship partial PO quantities or when one PO's goods span multiple containers.
 It increases further when your freight forwarder issues a single monthly invoice covering multiple containers, each with a different PO mix; at that point, you need a shipment-to-invoice crosswalk before allocation can begin.
+Apparel importers face an even finer-grained version of this problem, where a single PO line is a pre-pack assortment that has to be exploded into individual style-colour-size SKUs before costs can land; the mechanics of building per-SKU landed cost from pre-pack apparel invoices follow the same estimate-and-reconcile pattern but require matrix expansion at the allocation step.
 Your allocation logic needs to operate at the shipment-line level, not the PO level, to avoid spreading costs across units that were never in that container.

 What the Wrong Method Costs You